 Provided here is information about volumes of Typography papers, including a listing of authors and articles for each volume, together with article summaries, the editorial introduction, and the colophon.
+PDF files are available for articles in volumes 5, 6, and 7.

 Typography papers was conceived and developed by Paul Stiff at the Department of Typography & Graphic Communication.
 He edited all the volumes up to 8, apart from volume 3 (edited by Christopher Burke and Sue Walker) and volume 4 (edited by Robin Kinross and Sue Walker).
 Paul died in 2011.
 Volume 9 was edited by Eric Kindel and Paul Luna.
 The Department published volumes 1 to 5 between 1996 and 2003.
 In 2004 Hyphen Press took over as publisher and issued volumes 6 to 9 between 2005 and 2013.
 Editing and production remained in the hands of the Department throughout.